A Notary Public, or just Notary, provides a great service to the community, and being a Notary can be a great side hustle as well.

 Get Involved with Your Local Chamber of Commerce

-The Chamber of Commerce in cities are popular spots that residents turn to in order to find Notary Public services.
+The Chamber of Commerce in cities are popular spots that residents use to find Notary Public services.
 If you can get on the list of resources for your city’s Chamber of Commerce, you may find some income from that source.

 Find a Niche